-Drawing on Center-sponsored research and findings from the Central American Migration Research Initiative, CLALS has launched the Central American Refugee Policy and Assistance project (CARPA) to further a range of activities aimed at inform the public regarding the factors driving mass migration from Central America and to better understand and help to overcome the challenges Central Americans encounter as they seek to settle in the U.S.
+Drawing on Center-sponsored research and findings from the Central American Migration Research Initiative, CLALS has launched the Central American Refugee Policy and Assistance project (CARPA) to further a range of activities aimed at informing the public regarding the factors driving mass migration from Central America and to better understand and help to overcome the challenges Central Americans encounter as they seek to settle in the U.S.

 Country Conditions Expertise

 CLALS works with attorneys to draft case-specific expert declarations assessing the validity of clients’ claims regarding circumstances that motivated them to flee their countries of origin.
 These declarations address claims about conditions in particular locations in El Salvador, Guatemala, and Honduras and about claimants’ vulnerability to specific types of harm, including homicide, sexual violence, gang recruitment, kidnapping, extortion, domestic violence, and child abuse.

 Lawyers and other advocates seeking expert assistance with the preparation of affidavits are welcome to contact Dennis Stinchcomb at email@example.com for more information.
 The Christopher Reynolds Foundation has generously provided funds to support a portion of this work.

 Presentations and Trainings